Page Content

 Research opportunities

 As a resident, you’ll appreciate the abundance of research opportunities available to you throughout the program.
 Our program offers continual discussion of potential research topics in nearly every area of interest.
 Dedicated elective opportunities for research are available during all years of training.
-There opportunities are mentored by world-renowned Mayo experts.
+These opportunities are mentored by world-renowned Mayo experts.

 Residents are involved in the American College of Physicians Associates Abstract Competition and frequently present at national and international conferences.
 Since 2009, our trainees have published more than 350 articles in peer-reviewed journals.